core-wg/core-responses/draft-bormann-core-responses.md

 request to the configured address of the client.

 The considerations of {{Section 4.5 of -observe}} apply.
-How losing interest reflects back into to configuration and whether there is some form of error notification to the source of the configuration is out of scope of the present specification.
+How losing interest reflects back into the configuration and whether there is some form of error notification to the source of the configuration is out of scope of the present specification.